visionmedia/masteringnode/chapters/fs.md

       });
     });

-  When working with the asynchronous methods, the following operation on a file should be inside the callback of the previous operation.
-  This is because there is no guarantee that the operations will be completed in the order that they are created.
+  As can be seen from the example above, each callback is placed in the previous callback, this is what is refered to as chainable callbacks.
+When using asynchronous methods this pattern should be used, as there is no guarantee that the operations will be completed in the order that they are created.
 This could lead to unpredictable behavior.

-  The above example can also be done using a synchronous approach:
+  The example can be rewritten to use synchronous approach:

     fs.mkdirSync('./helloDirSync',0777);
     fs.writeFileSync('./helloDirSync/message.txt', 'Hello Node');